arifmahmudrana/close-tabs-left-extension/README.md

 5. The extension icon will appear in the toolbar.

 > **Note:** After making code changes, click **Reload** in `chrome://extensions/` to apply updates.
 No need to remove and reload unpacked.

+### From GitHub Release

+1. Go to the [Releases](https://github.com/arifmahmudrana/close-tabs-left-extension/releases) tab of this repository.
+2. Download the latest `.zip` package (e.g., `close-tabs-left-extension.zip`).
+3. Unzip the package somewhere on your computer.
+4. Open `chrome://extensions/` in your browser and enable **Developer mode**.
+5. Click **Load unpacked** → select the unzipped folder.
+6. The extension icon will now appear in the toolbar.

 ---